SilentVoid13/Templater/docs/src/settings.md

 Shown when `Template matching mode` is set to **File regex templates**.

-You can specify regex declarations that a new file's path will be tested against.
+You can specify regex declarations that the path of an empty new file will be tested against.
 If a regex matches, the associated template will automatically be used.
 Rules are tested top-to-bottom, and the first match will be used.

 End with a rule for "`.*`" if you need a catch-all.